Crossroads Classic: Times, TV schedule for Purdue-Notre Dame, Indiana-Butler | NCAA.com

 The Crossroads Classic is on Saturday, Dec.
-15, as four Indiana college basketball schools face off for bragging rights in Indianapolis.
+15, as four Indiana college basketball schools play for bragging rights in Indianapolis.
 Find the game times and TV schedule below, as well as a preview of the event.

 This year, No. 25 Indiana plays Butler, while Purdue plays Notre Dame in the event.
 It's the eighth year of the Classic.
 Last year, Purdue beat Butler and Indiana beat Notre Dame in overtime.